A Beginners Guide to Raising Baby Chickens

 • Get notoriously friendly breeds!
 Read my blog post about our favorite family-friendly breeds!

 • Hold them – All the time.
-If you have littles, let them enjoy holding the little babes.
+If you have little ones, let them enjoy holding the babies.
+Remember to wash your hands and your children’s hands after handling chickens.